Poulpes/onboarding/readme.md

 ## A Poulpe's  Life

-Here is a couple of topics related to our daily organisation and life !
+Here is a couple of topics related to our daily organisation and life.

 ### What am I gonna work on ?

 #### Yearly Meeting
 ### Meetings
 ### Side and side Project
 ### What time should I arrive ?
 ### Can I work from home ?
+### Equipment

 ### Social Network